d-sargent/platypi/README.md

 Inspired by the enigmatic platypus, Platypi blends unexpected features with conventional approaches.
 Dramatically tapered strokes and sheared wedge serifs combine with smooth curves and traditional proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
 Heavier weights push this tension further with increased tapering and overall contrast.

-Platypi is in development.
-The first version was produced as part of my final project for Type West Online in 2022.
-It currently comes in multiple weights from Regular to Black, alongside a Regular Italic style.
-Additional Italic weights are planned.
+The original design (pictured below) was produced while completing a Certificate in Type Design by Type West / Letterform Archive in 2022.
+This design had multiple weights from Regular to Black, alongside a Regular Italic style.

+Letterforms are currently being redrawn.
+The aim of the project is to add additional italic weights (Regular to Black) and variable Roman and Italic options.

 ![Sample Image](documentation/platypi-image-initial-draft.png)